Current Conditions - Eastern Sierra area

 Inyo site has some great trail maps/guides on this website.
 Check them out!!

-Need Wilderness Permits for hikes in Whitney Area - get at Lone Pine Visitor Center
+Need Wilderness Permits for hikes in Whitney Area into Nov. - get at Lone Pine Visitor Center

 Need Wilderness permits for overnight hikes out of Horseshoe or Onion Valley.
-Kearsarge pass has a lot of PCT hiker traffic at present.
+Kearsarge pass has a lot of PCT hiker traffic.

 Bishop Creek Area, Rock Creek, McGee Creek

-All paved roads open now.
+All paved roads open.
 North Lake road open.
 Road to Mosquito Flat open.

 Mammoth Lakes Basin

-Roads and campgrounds finally OPEN!!
+Roads and campgrounds starting to close.
 Bike trail good to Horseshoe Lake.
 Horseshoe is FULL of water for first time in years!!!
-Trails- still snow above 11,000Ő
+Trails- still snow patches above 11,500’

 Coldwater Creek CG Open Mammoth Mine area closed due to arsenic issues